 All of our candidates must have strong academic backgrounds, quantitative aptitude, interest in multidisciplinary research and the passion and desire to improve healthcare through the application of data science.
 Additionally, our students may come from one or more of the following academic and professional backgrounds:

-Program Director of the MS in Health Informatics program Dr. William Bosl, together with his colleagues at Harvard Medical School and Boston Children's Hospital, have released a new study that predicts occurrences of ASD (Autism Spectrum Disorder) with greater than 95% accuracy.
+The MSHI program's Associate Professor Dr. Bosl together with his colleagues at Harvard Medical School and Boston Children's Hospital, have released a new study that predicts occurrences of ASD (Autism Spectrum Disorder) with greater than 95% accuracy.